 Medusa (7kB : 1,289 words : 3 pages) [comment]

 I've always felt the Medusa legend got it horribly wrong.
 I think this is more likely to be what actually happened.

-This was originally written in 2003, then tightened up and generally improved with the kind help of ElaineB, FranW, and JRosestar at the Lesbian Fiction Forum in 2010.
+This was originally written in 2003, then tightened up and generally improved with the kind help of ElaineB, FranW, and JRosestar in 2010.

 Hopefully this will eventually become a work of VR Fiction.
 It was printed in the second Spaced Out anthology.
 Not a very good story, in my opinion, but serves to illustrate that even the wonderful VR future I dream of can be misused.

 Grace (14kB : 2,146 words : 6 pages) [comment]

 I like the idea behind this story because it shows why all religion would be extremely insulting to any sane god if such a being existed.

 I'd hoped this would become a work of VR fiction.
 It is printed in the second Spaced Out anthology.

 Grace3 (28kB : 3700 words : 11 pages) is a better version with 3 simultaneous threads. [comment]